海華中文學校 青少年領導才能營

 8-holding.jpg (92318 bytes)

-However, we did not have enough time to emphasize the following points about holding the brush in detail, which are often neglected by most people and result in less satisfactory progress for beginners.
+However, we did not have enough time to emphasize the following points about holding the brush, which are often neglected by most people and result in less satisfactory progress for beginners.
+(So the points are included here on the Internet.)

-• Use fingertips (not knuckles) of the first three fingers to hold the brush.
-(Using fingertips instead of knuckles is more effective in turning the brush tip for small details of the stroke.
-However, most resources and pictures in books use the first knuckles of the 2nd and 3rd fingers to hold the brush, which is “less effective” and prone to “unstable” results when writing detailed calligraphy strokes.)
+• Use "fingertips" of the first three fingers to hold the brush.
+(Using fingertips instead of knuckles is more effective in turning the brush tip for details of smaller strokes.
+However, many resources and pictures in books use the first knuckles of the 2nd and 3rd fingers to hold the brush, which is sometimes “less effective” and prone to “unstable” results when writing detailed calligraphy strokes or small-size calligraphy.)

-• The 4th and 5th fingers serve as a “cushion” or “buffer” to neutralize the forces of the first 3 fingers.
+• The 4th and 5th fingers serve as a “cushion” or “buffer” to neutralize the forces of the first three fingers.

 • Keep your head straight in a natural position.
 Do not tilt or strain your neck.
 Keep head and neck in a naturally bent curve but not too forward.